 Geosciences 115.
 Meteorology and Climatology with Laboratory Spring.
 Credit, four hours.
 No prerequisite.
 The nature of the atmosphere, meteorological processes, and climatic regions of the world, including botanical zonation and climatic factors influencing people and nations.
 Three hours of lecture and one three-hour laboratory per week.
 Geology 141.
 Physical Geology with Laboratory Fall.
 Credit, four hours.
 No prerequisite.
 Introduction to planet earth: fundamental concepts of geology developed through the study of minerals, rocks, plate tectonics, volcanoes, and forces shaping the earth's surface.
 Three hours of lecture and one three-hour lab per week.
 Geology 142.
 Evolution of the Earth with Laboratory Spring, alternate years.
 Credit, four hours.
 Prerequisite: Geology 141.
 History of the earth in the context of changing environments.
-Special emphasis on the methods of analysis, environment, of deposition, and organic change as seen through fossils.
+Special emphasis on the methods of analysis, environments of deposition, and organic change as seen through fossils.
 Three hours of lecture and one three-hour laboratory per week.
 Geology 199R.
 Independent Study TBA.
 Variable credit.
 Independent study for environmental studies majors who have taken Geology 141 and 142 or Geology 141 and 250.
 Requires an independent project approved by the instructor.
 This course does not satisfy distribution requirements in natural science and mathematics.
 Geology 250.
 Mineral Resources, Energy, and Power with Laboratory Spring, alternate years.
 Credit, four hours.
 No prerequisite.
 Emphasis on the geologic nature of nonmetallic, metallic, and energy resources.
 Course includes the historic development, uses, environmental concerns, and future potential of these resources.
 Three hours of lecture and one three-hour laboratory per week.
 Geology courses with off-campus component Geology 100N.
 Desert Geology Off-campus course.
 Summer, alternate years.
 Credit, four hours.
 Prerequisite: permission of instructor.
 Additional tuition is required.
 Study of the climatologic origin and the geomorphology of deserts.
 Also includes morphological, physiological, and behavioral adaptations to life in a dry environment, and study of the ecological zones and geology of Big Bend National Park.
 Classes meet weekly during the semester, followed by a twelve-day field trip to Chihuahuan Desert in Big Bend National Park, Texas.
 Geology 200N.
 Dinosaurs and Their World Off-campus course.
 Summer, alternate years.
 Credit, four hours.
 Prerequisite: Permission of instructor.
 Additional tuition is required.
 Classroom and field course dealing with dinosaurs and their Mesozoic time frame.
 Includes a field trip to the western United States to study discovery sites and museum exhibits.
 Geology 220N.
 Modern and Ancient Tropical Environments Off-campus course.
 Interim.
 Credit, four hours.
 Prerequisite: Geology 141 and permission of instructor.
 Additional tuition is required.
 Field study of modern and ancient tropical environments using the Bahamas Platform as a case study.
 Geological, biological, and paleontological analysis of terrestrial and marine ecosystems during winter break on San Salvador Island, Bahamas.
 Classes meet weekly during the semester.
-Geology 235N/Anthropology 235N.
-Geology and Culture of Scotland Off-campus course.
+Geology 235N/English 235N.
+Geology and Culture in Scotland Off-campus course.
 Summer.
 Credit, four hours.
 Prerequisite: Permission of instructor.
-Additional tuition is required.
-This interdisciplinary course explores how geological processes have shaped Scottish ecosystems and how human communities have adapted, altered and interpreted these landscapes over time.
-Class meets during spring semester, followed by field trip to Scotland.
-Students registering for Geology 235 will do a geological field-based project in Scotland.
+This interdisciplinary course explores the connections between the geological basis of Scottish landscape, history, and literature.
+Class meets during spring semester followed by field trip to Scotland.
+Students registering for Geology 235N will do a geological field-based project in Scotland.
+Students registering for English 235N will do a literature-based project.